 How to cure jetlag

 The numbing fatigue and exasperating insomnia caused by jet lag can spoil, if not ruin, your long-awaited trip.
 But there is hope.
-These strategies can make a difference, not just to help you cure your jet lag, but to your wellbeing.
+These strategies can make a difference, not just to help you cure jet lag, but to your wellbeing on your holiday.

 Why do we get jet lagged?